mygamedevtools/scene-loader/README.md

 ### The LoadSceneInfo objects

-As its name states, these objects hold references to a scene to be loaded (or unloaded) and are able to validate whether they are a reference to a loaded scene.
+As its name states, these objects hold references to a scene to be loaded (or unloaded) and can validate whether they are a reference to a loaded scene.

 The `ILoadSceneInfo` interface simply defines: